Dads In The Delivery Room – What NOT To Do

 What Not To Do

-So, as you might already know, I am a labor and delivery nurse.
-I labor with couples every day at work.
-I'm lucky enough to get see the wonderful men that support and encourage their wives, girlfriends, partners, and baby mamas.
-I also get to witness dads in the delivery room being less than helpful when the mother of their child is doing the most important work she's ever done.
+As a labor and delivery nurse, I’ve seen it all and i”ve got to say, I labor with couples every week at work and there are more good ones than not-so-good-ones.
+I can make that clear right off the bat.
+Most partners are truly wonderful assets in the birth space and they are attentive and wonderful.
+I'm lucky enough to get see these wonderful men that support and encourage their wives, girlfriends, partners, and baby mamas.
+But occasionally, I also get to witness dads in the delivery room being less than helpful when the mother of their child is doing the most important work she's ever done.
+And those are the ones that tend to stick on the brain, you know?
+The ones that I can tell stories about all day long because I just could not believe he did or said that.
+And THOSE are the people who we are talking about today.
+You ready for it?

 Freak Out